 \section{Results}

-We evaluate the performance of our proposed LARA-Gen framework against the baselines and the ground truth.
+We evaluate the performance of our proposed LARA-Gen framework against baselines and ground truth.
 We first analyze the performance of our Emotion Predictor to establish a reliable evaluation baseline, and then present a comprehensive analysis of the music generation systems using both objective and subjective metrics.
-The main results are shown in Table~\ref{tab:main}.
+The results are shown in~\cref{tab:main} and \cref{tab:subjective_evaluation}.